Density Estimation via Binless Multidimensional Integration: Numerical experiments

-\textbf{The performance of a regularised BMTI estimator} is benchmarked in Fig. \ref{fig:PAK+BMTI} for the case in which the regularising log-likelihood in Eq. (\ref{eq:BMTI_regularisation_BMTI+reg_likelihood}) is that of the $k$NN-based PA\textit{k} estimator from Ref. \cite{Rodriguez2018}.
-The benchmark dataset is obtained from the Mueller-Brown potential with a double scaling factor w.r.t. the one used in Fig. \ref{fig:killer_graph}A. In this case, the three main wells of the potential are sampled separately, since the saddle points on the transition paths between the basins are not populated due to the small size of the sample.
+\textbf{The performance of a regularised BMTI estimator} is benchmarked in Fig.~\ref{fig:times_pak_bmti}B for the case in which the regularising log-likelihood in Eq.~(\ref{eq:BMTI_regularisation_BMTI+reg_likelihood}) is that of the $k$NN-based PA\textit{k} estimator from Ref. \cite{Rodriguez2018}.
+The benchmark dataset is obtained from the Mueller-Brown potential with an inverse temperature $\beta = 0.07$, which is double w.r.t. the one used in Fig.~\ref{fig:killer_graph}A, $\beta = 0.035$.
+In this case, the three main wells of the potential are sampled separately, since the saddle points on the transition paths between the basins are not populated due to the small size of the sample and the low temperature.
 A strictly-local method, such as the PA\textit{k} estimator, is not affected by the disconnectedness of the NG, since for each point the NLD estimate $\hat{F}_i$ is independent; therefore the parity plot results in a single connected cloud.
-The parity plot of the BMTI estimator, which is global, presents instead three disconnected clouds (Fig. \ref{fig:PAK+BMTI}.A2).
-By mixing the likelihoods for the two estimators as in Eq. (\ref{eq:BMTI_regularisation_BMTI+reg_likelihood}), the parity plot becomes unimodal (Fig. \ref{fig:PAK+BMTI}.A3), and it is actually even slimmer than the case of PA$k$ alone, especially for high density values.
-This improved performance is even clearer by looking at panel B of the same figure, in which the MAE is plotted as a function of the ground truth NLD: the regularised BMTI estimator overperforms PA$k$ basically across the whole range.
-Notice that as long as the value of the mixing scalar $\alpha$ in Eq. (\ref{eq:BMTI_regularisation_BMTI+reg_likelihood}) is not too small (e.g. bigger than $10^{-2}$ or even $10^{-3}$, the BMTI estimator is healed from the disconnectedness.
+The parity plot of the BMTI estimator, which is global, presents instead three disconnected clouds (Fig.~\ref{fig:times_pak_bmti}.B2).
+By mixing the likelihoods for the two estimators as in Eq.~(\ref{eq:BMTI_regularisation_BMTI+reg_likelihood}), the parity plot becomes unimodal (Fig.~\ref{fig:times_pak_bmti}.B3), and it is actually even slimmer than the case of PA$k$ alone, especially for high density values.
+This improved performance is even clearer by looking at panel B4 of the same figure, in which the MAE is plotted as a function of the ground truth NLD: the regularised BMTI estimator outperforms PA$k$ basically across the whole range.
+Note that even very small values of the mixing scalar $\alpha$ in Eq.~(\ref{eq:BMTI_regularisation_BMTI+reg_likelihood}), such as $10^{-2}$, or even $10^{-3}$, are enough to regularise the BMTI estimator and heal it from the disconnectedness.
+Moreover, this regularisation corrects the singularity of the matrix $\mathbf{A}$ in Eq.~(\ref{eq:BMTI_F_estimator}), as discussed in Sec.~\ref{sssec:BMTI_support_complexity_linear_solvers_CG} of the SM.